 Flexible monitoring templates enable users to customize how they monitor their network.
-You can create your own templates by navigating to Design > Custom SNMP Templates and selecting the MIB and the table as shown in figure below.
+You can create your own templates by navigating to Design > Custom SNMP Templates and selecting the MIB and the table as shown in figure on left.
 You can then see all the variables from the table.
 Select the ones you are interested in, and they will be now available for polling.
 If the MIB you are interested in is not available in the drop-down list, you can upload a new MIB by clicking Upload MIB on the same page.
 Once you save the page after selecting the object identifiers (OIDs), you should see a template created as shown in the figure below.

 You can now create a poller from this template.
 If you now change the metadata and save this template, it will become a deployable monitoring poller and will be visible under My Templates.
 You are now ready to deploy the template to get monitoring started.

 In order to deploy the monitoring template just created, you can navigate to Deploy > Monitoring Deployment > My Templates.
 The default view in Cisco Prime Infrastructure 1.3 is Tasklet view.
 Change that to Table view to see how many devices are being polled using the template in question.
 Now locate your template, select it, and click Deploy.
 You will see a modal pop-up list as shown in the figure at the left.
 You can either select a device or devices or you can select the Device Groups option to select predefined or user-defined groups or even sites, as shown in the figure at left.
 Choose the appropriate group, and click Submit.
 Once back in Table view, you can see that devices are now assigned to the poller we chose in the previous step.
 This means that Cisco Prime Infrastructure will now be polling the devices based on what was designed in the template.

 Data Collection from NAM